EugenMayer/opnsense-cli/README.md

 ## WAT

-Implementation of the OPNsense WebAPI to be used on the CLI or as a library - written in GO
+Implementation of the OPNsense WebAPI to be used on the CLI or as a library - written in Golang

 Compatible with OPNsense 22.1 and higher.